by: Thomas Young

 - Set targets and goals for each step in the process.

-- Include this in your content marketing and web marketing plans.
+- Include this in your content marketing and strategic digital marketing plans.

 - Share this information with your sales team and recruit their help with implementation.